- Gastroenterology Fellowship

 This program will enable the trainee after completion to seek a hepatologist position in inpatient/outpatient settings.
 In addition, this fellowship will be well suited for those who wish to strengthen their credentials to pursue the ACGME-accredited GI fellowship.

 Our program accepts J1/H1 visa status.
-Our application deadline is December 16 for a July 1 start date the following year.
-Selected candidates will be invited for personal interviews in February to meet our faculty and fellows, and to view the program.
+Our program will begin taken applications Oct.
+1 through Oct.
+31, 2016, for a July 1, 2017, start date.
+Selected candidates will be invited for personal interviews in December 2016 to meet our faculty and fellows and to view the program.